SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

 ++++++++++++++++++

 Waveforms, templates, quality metrics etc are all extensions of the ``SortingAnalyzer`` object.
 Some extensions depend on other extensions.
-To calculate a *child* we must first have calculated it's **parents**.
+To calculate a *child* we must first have calculated its **parents**.
 The relationship between some commonly used extensions are shown below:

 .. image:: waveform_extractor_to_sorting_analyzer_files/child_parent_plot.svg